USArmyResearchLab/ARL_Topologies/README.md

 </fem>
 ```

 Running `make install` will install several example input files in an `examples` directory.
-Please see the files contained in that directory for more information on the input file format
+Please see the files contained in that directory for more information on the input file format.
+In addition, see the `xml_schema` directory for a set of xml schema files that define the input format.

 ### Objective function shared library